xenloops/securityKB/ai_llm.md

 * Allow users to opt out of having their data included in training processes.
 * Use homomorphic encryption to enable secure data analysis and privacy-preserving machine learning to ensure that data remains confidential while being processed by the model.
 * Implement tokenization or redaction to preprocess and sanitize sensitive information.
 Techniques like pattern matching can detect and redact confidential content before processing.
+* Track data origins and transformations and verify data legitimacy during all model development stages.
+* Validate model outputs against trusted sources to detect signs of model poisoning.
+* Implement strict sandboxing to limit model exposure to unverified data sources.
+Use anomaly detection techniques to filter out adversarial data.
+* Use data version control (DVC) to track changes in datasets and detect manipulation to maintain model integrity.
+* Store user-supplied information in a vector database, allowing adjustments without re- training the entire model.
+* During inference, integrate Retrieval-Augmented Generation (RAG) and grounding techniques to reduce risks of hallucinations.
+* Treat the model as a user, adopting a zero-trust approach; apply proper input validation on responses from the model to backend functions.
+* Employ standard secure software controls (e.g. context-aware output encoding, parameterized queries/prepared statements for database operations, cross-site scripting protections, strict Content Security Policies (CSP)) involving LLM output.

+## Model Controls
+* Thoroughly vet any extensions which include functions that are not needed for the intended operation of the system (e.g. an extension used includes the ability to modify and delete documents in a repository or run a specific shell command but fails to prevent other shell commands).
+* Restrict extensions' permissions on downstream systems that are not needed for the system (e.g. an extension intended to read data connects to a database using an identity that also has UPDATE, INSERT, and DELETE permissions).
+* Employ independent verification for high-impact actions (e.g. models or extensions that allow a user's documents to be deleted performs deletions without any confirmation from the user).
+* Limit the extensions that LLM agents are allowed to call to only the minimum necessary (e.g. a system that does not require the ability to fetch the contents of a URL should not have that functionality or extension).
+* Limit the functions implemented in LLM extensions to the minimum necessary.
+* Avoid the use of open-ended extensions where possible (e.g. run a shell command or fetch a URL) and use extensions with granular functionality.

+## Prompt Controls
+* Avoid embedding any sensitive information (e.g. API keys, auth keys, database names, user roles, permission structure of the application) directly in the system prompts.
+Externalize such information to the systems that the model does not directly access.
+* Avoid using system prompts to control the model behavior where possible.
+Instead, rely on systems outside of the LLM to ensure this behavior (e.g. detecting and preventing harmful content should be done in external systems).
+* Implement a system of guardrails outside of the LLM itself.
+Training particular behavior into a model does not guarantee that the model will always adhere to the guard.
+Use an independent system to inspect the output and determine if the model is in compliance with expectations.
+* Ensure that security controls are enforced independently from the LLM (e.g. privilege separation or authorization bounds checks), and occur in a deterministic, auditable manner (which LLMs are not conducive to).
+In cases where an agent is performing tasks, multiple agents should be used, each configured with the least privileges needed to perform the desired tasks.

 ## System Integrity